nicolasroques/Project-Neuchatel/README.md

 5️⃣ **Interactive Filters and Sorting**: Allows users to filter and sort text based on difficulty level and other criteria.

-6️⃣ Data Visualization: Offers visual charts to display text analysis results.
+6️⃣ **Data Visualization**: Offers visual charts to display text analysis results.

-7️⃣ Export Functionality: Enables exporting of analyzed data for further use.
+7️⃣ **Export Functionality**: Enables exporting of analyzed data for further use.